 So, at the risk of sounding like a broken record, here we are, once again demanding that the Board of Trustees is transparent with the rest of the university.
 You know, the one it is entrusted to run.

 We have questions.
 Why did Alter resign?
-Does it have anything to do with the fact that he had to shell out $23.5 million in 2015 to the Federal Deposit Insurance Corporation for his failed Advanta Bank?
+Does it have anything to do with the fact that he and two other defendants had to shell out $23.5 million in 2015 to the Federal Deposit Insurance Corporation for his failed Advanta Bank?
 Did other trustees pressure Alter into the decision?
 Did they try to convince him to stay?

 This is what we want to report to you, Temple, but our Board is silent and seems to think we’re unworthy of the truth.
 We’re stuck with a university that won’t take any actual steps forward with transparency.